DoNOF/DoNOF-Documentation/docs/input.rst

     = 3      Optimize by all occupations and core-fragment orbitals.
 The rest of fragment orbitals remain frozen

-ISOFTMAX     Use Softmax function for ON (Gamma) opt.
+ISOFTMAX:    Use Softmax function for ON (Gamma) opt.

     = 1      (Default)

     = 0      Use Trigonometric functions

-IORBOPT             Select method for NO optimization
+IORBOPT:     Select method for NO optimization

     = 1      Iterative diagonalization (OrbOptFMIUGr)